 The ultimate coast-to-coast Scotland mountain bike tour

 Our epic coast-to-coast Scotland mountain bike tour is the culmination of years of research and riding to find the ultimate coast-to-coast Scotland adventure.
-This week-long MTB tour will see you riding nearly 250km, 80% off-road, from the east coast town of Bonar Bridge and ending your week with a celebratory lunch and local beers at the famous Applecross Inn.
+This week-long MTB tour will see you riding nearly 250km, 80% off-road, from the east coast town of Bonar Bridge and ending your week with a celebratory lunch and local beers in Applecross, looking out to the Isle of Skye.

 If it’s good enough for Thomas Vanderham and Matt Hunter, it’s good enough for you!